-Graduated from UNH where I took writing courses with the late Tom Williams, and was involved with Chaos, a lit. mag. which published early stories of John Irving and the first published poem of Norman Dubie.
-MFA from UNC-G where I was editor of The Greensboro Review.
+Graduated from UNH where I took writing courses with the late Tom Williams.
+MFA from UNC-G where I was editor of The Greensboro Review, studied under Fred Chappell.

-The last line of a recent story: "Whatever he said or didn't say, the story would be told, as if it had to be."
-An imperative of the story itself: It has to be.
+"Whatever he said or didn't say, the story would be told, as if it had to be."

 Often it comes down to whoever I just read or am currently reading.Or watching i.e. David Simon and Ed Burns of "The Wire."
 Aside from Chekhov,always, that is.
 Other perennials are Frank O'Connor and D.H.
 Lawrence.
 And, in no particular order of preference,Turgenev's SPORTSMAN'S SKETCHES; William Trevor, Beckett, Nikolai Gogol, Camus, Robert Stone, Shakespeare esp.
 HAMLET, every year.
 Chaucer.
 Simenon's Maigrets.
 Faulkner:"Spotted Horses"; Joseph McElroy, "Night Soul."